l0kifs/task-context-mcp/.github/instructions/development-task-implementation-guide.instructions.md

 - **CRITICAL:** AI agents are FORBIDDEN from using ANY development tools (grep_search, file_search, read_file, replace_string_in_file, run_in_terminal, etc.) before completing the mandatory project analysis and planning phases.

 **MANDATORY SELF-CHECK PROTOCOL:**
+**CRITICAL REQUIREMENT: PERFORM THIS CHECK BEFORE EVERY ACTION, INCLUDING TOOL USAGE AND CODE CHANGES.**
-Before using ANY tool or making ANY change, AI agents MUST ask themselves:
+Before using ANY tool or making ANY change, AI agents MUST ask themselves and DISPLAY the answers:
 1. Have I completed `mcp_repomix_pack_codebase` analysis?
-(MANDATORY)
+(MANDATORY - NO = STOP)
 2. Have I created `<TASK_NAME>-dev-plan.md` with detailed steps?
-(MANDATORY)
+(MANDATORY - NO = STOP)
 3. Am I currently executing a specific step from the approved plan?
-(MANDATORY)
+(MANDATORY - NO = STOP)
-4. Have I received user approval for the current step?
-(MANDATORY)
+4. Have I received explicit user approval for the current step?
+(MANDATORY - NO = STOP)
 5. Have I implemented and validated tests for this functionality?
-(MANDATORY)
+(MANDATORY - NO = STOP)
+6. Have I provided a completion summary and asked for user approval to proceed?
+(MANDATORY - NO = STOP)
+7. Am I about to proceed to the next step without user confirmation?
+(CRITICAL - YES = STOP IMMEDIATELY)

-If ANY answer is NO: STOP IMMEDIATELY and return to the correct step.
+If ANY answer is NO (or YES for question 7): **STOP IMMEDIATELY**, report violation, and await user instructions.

 **ENFORCEMENT:** If any violation occurs, the agent MUST:
 1. Immediately stop all execution
 2. Report the specific violation to the user
 3. Provide the self-check results that failed
 4. Await explicit user instructions for correction or resumption

+## Common Violations and Prevention

+**CRITICAL VIOLATION: CONTINUOUS EXECUTION WITHOUT USER APPROVAL**
+- **Description:** AI agents executing multiple steps in sequence without stopping for user approval after each step.
+- **Prevention Measures:**
+  - **MANDATORY STEP TERMINATION MESSAGE:** After completing each step, AI agents MUST output: "**STEP COMPLETED: [Step Description].
+WAITING FOR USER APPROVAL TO PROCEED TO NEXT STEP.**"
+  - **MANDATORY USER CONFIRMATION REQUIREMENT:** AI agents MUST explicitly ask: "Please confirm if I should proceed to the next step or if you have any feedback/changes."
+  - **ABSOLUTE PROHIBITION ON AUTO-PROGRESSION:** AI agents are FORBIDDEN from automatically proceeding to the next step.
+Each step transition requires explicit user permission.
+- **Consequences:** Immediate task abortion and requirement for complete restart with user oversight.

+**CRITICAL VIOLATION: SKIPPING PLANNING PHASES**
+- **Description:** AI agents proceeding directly to implementation without proper project analysis and planning.
+- **Prevention Measures:**
+  - **MANDATORY PRE-EXECUTION CHECKLIST:** Before any tool usage, display: "CONFIRMING COMPLIANCE: 1.
+Project analysis completed?
+2. Plan documented?
+3. Current step approved?"
+  - **MANDATORY PLAN VERIFICATION:** Re-read the plan document before each step and confirm current step status.
+- **Consequences:** Complete task invalidation and requirement for full restart.

+**CRITICAL VIOLATION: INADEQUATE TESTING**
+- **Description:** AI agents marking steps complete without comprehensive testing.
+- **Prevention Measures:**
+  - **MANDATORY TEST EXECUTION LOG:** Display detailed test results after each test run.
+  - **MANDATORY FAILURE ANALYSIS:** If any test fails, provide root cause analysis before attempting fixes.
+  - **MANDATORY SUCCESS CONFIRMATION:** Only mark step complete after all tests pass and user reviews results.
+- **Consequences:** Regression introduction and requirement for rollback.

 ## Project Analysis Requirements